suchipi/quickjs/README.md

 - Adds `import.meta.resolve`
   - Similar to [the one in the browser](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta/resolve#specifications), but it's actually just `require.resolve` exposed via `import.meta`.
 - Module and eval helpers have been moved from "quickjs:std" to the new module "quickjs:module".
-- Makes the module loader's resolution and loading behavior configurable, and allows users to define additional builtin modules
+- Makes the module loader's resolution and loading behavior configurable
   - The module "quickjs:module" exports an object called `Module`.
   - You can specify additional implicit import specifier extensions by adding to the `Module.searchExtensions` array.
   - You can transform any file prior to evaluating it as a module by adding a function to the `Module.compilers` object.
 Useful for compile-to-ts languages like TypeScript, Coffeescript, etc.
-  - You can define custom builtin modules using the `Module.define` function.
   - You can override module name normalization (aka module resolution) by replacing the `Module.resolve` function.
     - Note that you must handle `Module.searchExtensions` yourself in your replacement implementation.
   - You can override the method used to load modules by replacing the `Module.read` function.